 The Group’s operations are not subject to any significant environmental regulations under either Commonwealth or State legislation.
 However, the Board believes that the Group has adequate systems in place for the management of its environmental requirements and is not aware of any breach of those environmental requirements as they apply to the Group.

 3. INTEGRITY OF FINANCIAL REPORTING

 From 1 January 2005, the Company’s Chief Executive Officer / Managing Director and Chief Financial Officer report in writing to the Board that:

-- the consolidated financial statements of the Company and its controlled entities for each half and full year present a true and fair view, in all material aspects, of the Company’s financial condition and operational results and are in accordance with accounting standards;
+- the consolidated financial statements of the Company and its controlled entities for each full year present a true and fair view, in all material aspects, of the Company’s financial condition and operational results and are in accordance with accounting standards;

 - the above statement is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the Board; and